ham-radio-software/D-Rats/README.md

 See <https://github.com/wb8tyw/D-Rats/wiki/Internationalization> for the easy steps for building and maintaining the message catalogs.

+### Development of D-rats

+D-rats is currently hosted on github.com as a git repository.

+See the https://github.com/wb8tyw/D-Rats for the most current procedures for submitting PRs.

 ### Build for INSTALL ON LINUX and MSYS2 and others